masume-r/Collecting-audio-data-from-video-and-comparing-data-augmentation-methods-Persian-audio-data-/README.md

 Contributions are welcome!
 Feel free to open issues, create pull requests, or suggest improvements to make this project better.
+Although this project was conducted using Persian-language audio data, the entire pipeline is language-independent and can be applied to any language or speech dataset with minimal adjustments.
 ---

 ## ✨ Acknowledgements